 AP Calculus | Earth Science | AP Chemistry |AP Biology | AP Physics | AP Computer Science | English and Reading Comprehension

 Ramsin’s lifelong passion for the sciences led him to an early career as an engineer, but his interest in helping people brought him to medicine.
 He draws on his varied experiences – from a Fortune 500 company to Silicon Valley start-ups to clinical work with patients – to empower his students to embrace their entrepreneurial spirit, be resilient in the face of obstacles, and approach teamwork with compassion and humility.
-As a medical student at George Washington University, he has tutored medical students in both the sciences and humanities, helping them understand the multi-faceted aspects of medicine as it relates to the human condition.
+As a current medical student at The George Washington University School of Medicine, he channels his passion for academia by tutoring students in both the sciences and humanities.

 Ramsin began his tutoring career in high school and through college, and he hasn’t stopped since.
 A proud Californian, he believes the diversity of his home state and his experience working with a wide range of students enables him to adjust his instructional style to suit the unique needs of each learner.
 Ramsin is the right tutor for students who need support across a wide range of subject, for those tackling multiple AP classes, and for students who need a motivating role model to help them improve their organizational skills and spark their interest in school.